zszach23/zszach23/README.md

 ### Hi there, I'm Zach Sally 👋

-I'm currently in my fourth year studying Computer Science at the University of Central Florida.
+I recently graduated from the University of Central Florida with a B.S. in Computer Science.
+I am currently working at Tap 4 Technologies as a lead XR and Backend Developer.

 - 🔭 I’m currently working on ...

-  * Building an AR productivity app in Unity for Tap 4 Technologies.
+  * Building a smart assistant for WebXR using Unity and NodeJS.
-  * Creating an Autonomous Drone Swarm Simulation in Unreal Engine 5 for Lockheed Martin.
+  * Creating an Arkham-style Green Arrow fan game.